Chart Color Schemes

 Langwarrin's population is slightly younger than the national pattern

-The median age in Langwarrin was close to Greater Melbourne's average at 38 years as of a certain date.
-It is also equivalent to Australia's median age of 38.
+The median age in Langwarrin was close to Greater Melbourne's average of 37 years at the time of the census.
+It was also similar to Australia's median age of 38 years.
 Compared to Greater Melbourne, Langwarrin had a higher percentage of residents aged 55-64 (12.4%) but fewer residents aged 25-34 (11.5%).
-Between the 2021 Census and a certain date, the population aged 75-84 increased from 4.5% to 5.7%.
-Conversely, the percentage of residents aged 25-34 decreased from 12.7% to 11.5%.
-By a certain date in 2041, Langwarrin's population is projected to experience significant shifts in age composition.
-The group aged 75-84 is expected to grow by 76%, reaching 2,570 from 1,461.
-This growth will be led by those aged 65 and above, comprising 65% of the projected population increase.
-Meanwhile, declines are projected for the populations aged 35-44 and 0-4 years.
+Between the 2016 and 2021 censuses, the population aged 75 to 84 grew from 4.5% to 5.7%.
+Conversely, the percentage of residents aged 25 to 34 decreased from 12.7% to 11.5%.
+By 2041, Langwarrin's age composition is projected to change significantly.
+The population aged 75 to 84 is expected to grow by 76%, reaching 2,570 people from the previous figure of 1,461.
+This growth will be led by those aged 65 and above, who are projected to comprise 65% of the total population increase.
+Meanwhile, population declines are projected for residents aged 35 to 44 and those under age 5 (0-4 cohort).